Which AI Model Should You Use? The Complete 2026 Guide

 Maintaining separate subscriptions to ChatGPT ($20/mo), Claude ($20/mo), Perplexity ($20/mo), and Gemini ($19.99/mo) costs over $80 per month.
 Most users hit rate limits on at least one platform regularly.
 Switching between apps means losing context and maintaining separate memory profiles.

 Multi-model aggregators solve all three problems.
 Platforms like Perspective AI give you access to every major model through a single interface for a fraction of the cost.
 Smart routing automatically sends each query to the model best suited for the task.
 Your preferences and context carry across models.
 One subscription, one interface, every AI.
+Browse the complete lineup of AI models on Perspective AI, from GPT and Claude to Gemini, Grok, and DeepSeek.

-For power users who need Claude's writing quality, ChatGPT's versatility, and Gemini's context window — all in the same workflow — an aggregator is not just convenient.
+For power users who need Claude's writing quality, ChatGPT's versatility, and Gemini's context window (all in the same workflow), an aggregator is not just convenient.
 It is the only practical way to use every model at its best without managing multiple subscriptions and accounts.

 For deeper comparisons, explore our detailed guides on specific topics: